Skip to Content

 by Hanna Rabah

-Introducing WI-HER’s 2022 Youth Skills Building Sessions
+WI-HER Youth Skills Building Sessions

 World Youth Skills Day, which takes place annually on July 15th, was established by the United Nations General Assembly in 2014 to celebrate the strategic importance of equipping young people with skills for employment, decent work, entrepreneurship, and more.
 To celebrate this day, WI-HER staff developed a range of free skills-building sessions that can help individuals, including youth, prepare themselves for the world of work and gain new perspectives on a range of topics.